-Contractor is required to contract with the University of Kentucky Salient VAR of Record for Salient Systems Licensing and Central System programing and turn up services.
+Contractor is required to contract with the University of Kentucky Salient VAR of Record for Salient Systems Licensing and Central System programming and turn up services.
 Contractor is responsible for providing VAR camera counts and locations as well as counts of any special components such as analytics.
-This information is required to provide proper quotes for licensing and programing.
+This information is required to provide proper quotes for licensing and programming.
 Contractor will include these VAR of Record services and Fees in their project Bid.
 A project spread sheet is included with the document as an appendix that shall be used to provide this information to VAR of Record.
 Project Bid is to be all inclusive for a complete working VMS system.